Are Rightscorp and CEG-TEK Comparable?

 Copyright Enforcement Group (a.k.a.
 CEG-TEK) and RightsCorp at first glance look alike, but they are different animals.
 While they both use the DMCA laws (or with CEG-TEK, their foreign-country’s equivalent) to send letters to internet users accusing them of copyright infringement, and while they both attempt to force account holders to pay a “settlement fee” to settle all claims claimed against them, the mechanisms of how they operate are quite different.

 True, both CEG-TEK and RightsCorp send DMCA notices to ISP subscribers (internet users).
-CEG-TEK (currently) asks for a settlement of $300 per title (C$225 for account holders in Canada), and RightsCorp asks for $20 per title.
+CEG-TEK (currently) asks for a settlement of $300 per title (C$225 for account holders in Canada), and RightsCorp asks for $20-$75 per title (multiplied by the number of times the song was downloaded or uploaded).

 Rightscorp does not release the settling party from liability.